pjn51/brainweb-2/Personal/Literature & Reference/Imperialism - The Highest Stage of Capitalism (1916).md

 # VII.
 Imperialism as a special stage of capitalism
  Lenin points out that capitalism became capitalist imperialism at a stage where its features began to turn into their opposites.
 He says that free competition, the hallmark of the development of capitalism, developed into monopoly, its opposite.

-[[Lenin gave five basic features of imperialism]].
+[[Lenin defined imperialism around financial domination]].
 He also says that imperialism occupies a specific contextual relationship to the other stages of capitalism.

 [[Lenin criticised Kautsky's definition of imperialism]].
 He also criticizes those who say that imperialism is progressive.